platformsh/platformsh-docs/src/tutorials/migrating.md

 ## Import your files

-The best way to load content files (that is, files that are not intended as part of your code base so are not in Git) into your site is via `rsync`.
+Content files (that is, files that are not intended as part of your code base so are not in Git) can be uploaded to your mounts using the Platform.sh CLI or by using `rsync`.
 You will need to upload each directory's worth of files separately.
 Suppose for instance you have the following file mounts defined:

 ```yaml
 mounts: